NemanjaTijanic/GeographyQuiz/README.md

 Visual Studio version 2019 or higher is required (64-bit).

-- Download GravityGame folder and SLN file.
+- Download GeographyQuiz folder and SLN file.
 - Open the project using Visual Studio.
 - Build and run the app.